Flagsmith/flagsmith/docs/docs/clients/server-side.md

 - _Only_ the Traits provided to the SDK at runtime will be used.
 Local Evaluation mode, by design, does not make any network requests to the Flagsmith API when evaluating Flags for an Identity.
+  - When running in Local Evaluation Mode, the SDK requests the Environment Document from the Flagsmith API.
+This contains all the information required to make Flag Evaluations, but it does _not_ contain any Trait data.

 ## Managing Default Flags